eclipse-keyple/keyple-website/content/home/adopters.md

 active = true
 weight = 40

-title = "They are using Eclipse Keyple™"
+title = "They are using Eclipse Keyple®"

 [design]
   columns = "1"